-- achieve an average minimum density of 25 jobs per gross hectare. - b) Prestige Employment uses shall be encouraged to locate at major highway interchanges to recognize these areas as gateways into the community. - c) A limited amount of ancillary uses may be permitted in Employment Areas provided they are designed to primarily serve the businesses in the nearby Employment Area. - d) Proposals for ancillary uses must demonstrate that the planned function of Employment Areas, Centres and Corridors is not undermined. - e) The Town shall determine the location, amount and size of ancillary uses in Employment Areas that is commensurate with the planned function, size and scale of the overall Employment Area, to be finalized through the Secondary Plan process. - f) Uses not permitted within Employment Areas include residential, major retail and non-ancillary uses. - g) As part of the design and development of Employment Areas, specific areas and sites shall be incorporated into the development to provide opportunities for smaller-scale industrial uses in the form of industrial condominiums or similar forms of development which specifically cater to the needs of small business ventures.
+- a) Development on fully serviced employment lands shall be compact and achieve an average minimum density of 25 jobs per hectare in the developable area. - b) Prestige Employment uses shall be encouraged to locate at major highway interchanges to recognize these areas as gateways into the community. - c) A limited amount of ancillary uses may be permitted in Employment Areas provided they are designed to primarily serve the businesses in the nearby Employment Area. - d) Proposals for ancillary uses must demonstrate that the planned function of Employment Areas, Centres and Corridors is not undermined. - e) The Town shall determine the location, amount and size of ancillary uses in Employment Areas that is commensurate with the planned function, size and scale of the overall Employment Area, to be finalized through the Secondary Plan process. - f) Uses not permitted within Employment Areas include residential, major retail a) The purpose of this designation is to provide locations in the Town for a broad range of employment land uses, including industrial, manufacturing, assembly, distribution and service industrial uses.
+These areas will become the focus of commerce in the Town, provide jobs for residents and contribute toward the overall economic sustainability of the Town.

+- and non-ancillary uses. - g) As part of the design and development of Employment Areas, specific areas and sites shall be incorporated into the development to provide opportunities for smaller-scale industrial uses in the form of industrial condominiums or similar forms of development which specifically cater to the needs of small business ventures.